mozilla/fx-private-relay/docs/translations.md

 The subscription platform (version 2) uses [Stripe][].
 A [Stripe product][] represents each Relay plan, such as the premium email service.
 A [Stripe price][] represents how a user will pay.
 The price has an associated product, a currency, tax details, and a term.
 Many Relay plans have monthly and yearly subscription terms.
-The VPN bundle has yearly terms.
+The VPN bundle only has a yearly subscription term.

 The subscription platform associates a price with a region.
 Product reports may use this to segment purchasers by region.